aws/aws-fpga/hdk/docs/IPI_GUI_Vivado_Setup.md

 source <output from echo $HDK\_SHELL\_DIR>/hlx/hlx_setup.tcl

 Everytime Vivado is loaded, this script will always be sourced and IP integrator features will be automatically loaded.
+Remove this line if you no longer wish to use HLx Flow.

 <a name="hlxinst_win"></a>
 # Windows Install